 Birch Church Public Inquiry

 In early February 2017 the matter of the Public Inquiry, about the Church Commissioners' Draft Pastoral Scheme to demolish Birch Church, was referred back to the Secretary of State for Communities and Local Government.
 As at 12th May the Church Commissioners had heard nothing from the Department for Communities and Local Government (DCLG).
-With the calling of a General Election (to be held on June 8th) the Commissioners are not expecting to hear anything further from the Secretary of State or the DCLG for some months.
+With the calling of a General Election the Commissioners are not expecting to hear anything further from the Secretary of State or the DCLG for some months.
 One can only conclude that there is no prospect of the Inquiry going ahead in September as had been planned.

 Power Cuts - Reporting, and Getting Information About Them

 Many Birch residents rely on overhead power lines for their electricity supply.
 From time to time extreme weather conditions and other incidents lead to power cuts in our locality.